Wayne State student continues family legacy as third-generation librarian

 Sherry's aunt, Karen Sullivan, also earned her degree from U of M and worked at the library until she retired.
 Her work focused on metadata, setting up digital systems and assisting with the library's online catalog.

 Along with her mother working at DPL, Sherry's parents also met at the library.
-Her father, Tom Sullivan, worked in public relations at the library before moving on to copy work.
+Her father, Tom Sherry, worked in public relations at the library before moving on to copy work.
 "My mother would bring home the books for him to copy at home," Sherry recalls.
 Their basement included a dark room and copy studio.

 "I was kind of always surrounded by all of these archival materials.
 I remember my mother would always bring home children's books for me and they read to me every night."
 Sherry continues, "I think that really cultivated my love of books and my love of learning.
 It was such a big part of my early childhood development."